Dr. Joseph Carleone

 Essie M. Whitelaw

-Member of Compensation & Development, Nominating & Corporate Governance (Chairman) and Scientific Advisory Committees
+Member of Audit, Compensation & Development, Executive, and Scientific Advisory Committees

 Ms. Whitelaw served as Senior Vice President of Operations of Wisconsin Physician Services, a provider of health insurance and benefit plan administration, from 2001 until her retirement in 2010, where she was responsible for managing more than 430 employees.
 Before that, Ms. Whitelaw served more than 15 years in various executive positions, including as President and Chief Operating Officer (1992 to 1997) and Vice President of National Business Development at Blue Cross Blue Shield of Wisconsin, a comprehensive health and dental insurer.
 Among other things, while at Blue Cross Blue Shield, Ms. Whitelaw was responsible for managing insurance risk underwriting activities, regulatory compliance and the development and implementation of appropriate sales incentive programs.
 Prior to its merger into another public utility in 2000,